stickaround/Netric_Backend/README.md

     ./jenkins-tests.sh # script to execute all tests in jenkins build

-# Work-in-Progress
+# Directory Structure

-We are working on simplifying the directory structure of netric.
-When finished the root should look like:

-/src - all netric classes
+/src - all classes and functions

 /public - all served assets and where apache will look for index files

-/vendor - libraries
+/vendor - third party libraries

 /data - non-executable stored data